 Art directors are more focused on the concept-and-design efforts for promotions in print form, commercials, or on websites.
 They are mainly responsible for coordinating work schedules and meetings to ensure employees work together seamlessly and efficiently.

-They work in several performing arts organizations such as theatre companies, music bands, dance institutes, festivals, and cultural venues to determine and supervise the execution of artistic policies.
+They work in several performing arts organisations.
+These include theatre companies, music bands, dance institutes, festivals, and cultural venues, to determine and supervise the execution of artistic policies.

 2. What Does An Art Director Do?

 The duties of an Art director vary based on projects and employer, but the job description usually includes the following:

 Develop elaborate budgets for art projects and ensure projects get delivered within the budget and deadline.